iker-gutierrez/Definite-Clause-Grammar-exercises/README.md

 ## Exercise 1: Integrate the WordNet lexicon in some of the example grammars.

 ### 1.1.
 Description
-In this exercise, a Definite Clause Grammar (DCG) is extended by integrating part-of-speech (POS) information from WordNet.
+In this exercise, a Definite Clause Grammar (DCG) is implemented by integrating part-of-speech (POS) information from WordNet.
 The grammar accepts simple sentences of the form `Determiner + Noun + Verb + Determiner + Noun`.
 The queries test both sentence generation (e.g. query 102) and sentence validation (e.g. queries 103-104).

 ### 1.2.
 Query results